20 Best-Ever Christmas Eve Side Dishes

 We rounded up 20 of the best Christmas side dish recipes so you can have an unforgettable holiday meal.
-And in case you want to take a little trip down memory lane this holiday, here are 15 Classic American Desserts That Deserve a Comeback.
+And in case you want to take a little trip down memory lane this holiday, here are The Most Popular Christmas Recipes in Every State.

 Garlic Mashed Potatoes

 When in doubt, deciding to make mashed potatoes is never a bad idea, as it's an easy crowd-pleaser that pairs well with tons of main courses.
 You can customize the creamy side dish however you like, whether you add garlic, freshly chopped chives, bacon, sautéed spinach, roasted onions, or even peppers.
 Potatoes truly are a gift that keeps on giving.

 This green bean casserole stays true to the classic side dish recipe you most likely know and love already, but instead, we swap in fresh ingredients, allowing for more texture and flavor than the original soup label recipe.
 This is one throwback side dish that never goes out of style.

 Get our recipe for a Green Bean Casserole.